pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 the updated contract even before the program is done executing, as the caller should be able to derive the final state in advance.
-This allows the host to commit the updated state immediately upon completing the program instead of needing to wait for an extra network round trip, improving update performance.
+This allows the host to commit the updated state immediately upon completing the program instead of needing to wait for an extra network round trip, improving update latency.

 #### Execution Failures

 If a program instruction has an execution failure, the program will stop executing.
 Any changes will not be committed, and any updates to the file contract (pre-signed or not) will be dropped.
 An error will be returned by the MDM which indicates what type of execution failure occurred.
-There are two types of execution failures.
+There are three types of execution failures.

 The first type of execution failure is an invalid program failure.
 This can occur if a program attempts an illegal instruction or would reuqire consuming